What You Need to Know Before You Buy an Annuity

 Inflation Risk

 Most “safe” investments can expose your funds to inflation risk.
 If the return on a fixed annuity or the payout of an immediate annuity does not keep pace with the rate of inflation, you risk the loss of purchasing power in the future.
-That shouldn’t be a concern if a portion of your investment portfolio is invested in equities, which are a proven hedge against inflation.
+That shouldn’t be a concern if a portion of your investment portfolio is invested in equities, which can be a hedge against inflation.

 Generally, annuities are most appropriate for people with a long-term time horizon, who could benefit from tax-deferred growth on their funds, and who are mainly concerned with safety, stability and future financial security.
 One way to evaluate annuities as a possible investment choice for your own situation is to consider their advantages, disadvantage, and risks in your particular situation.
 Because annuities can be complex and there are many different types, they should be considered with the guidance of an independent financial advisor with experience in annuities.